 - Subscribe to our newsletter.
 This helps you to keep up to date with our news and campaigns, especially if you don’t have an account on Facebook.

 - Share our website with your friends.
 Many residents & ratepayers would like some part of the city to be improved, but don’t know how to make it happen.
 Share our website with them, so that they can join us to build a more beautiful, liveable and accessible city.

 - Make a submission to each annual budget, or to relevant Council consultations.
 Improving infrastructure costs money.
-We are asking for Council to spend $10m each year on footpaths, bicycle lanes and place making, via the Local Area Place Making (LAPM) process, which is 10x higher than what Council is spending now.
+We are asking for Council to spend $10 million each year on footpaths, bike lanes, and place making, via the Transport Strategy and the Open Space Strategy, which is 10x higher than what Council is spending now.
 Every supporting submission helps make this happen.

 - Join our core team, and help us to support locals who are are asking for improvements to their street or neighbourhood.

 If you like our work you can also support us with a donation via the Buy me a coffee payment system: